WildMeOrg/pairx/README.md

 [The original repository is here](https://github.com/pairx-explains/pairx).

 ## To run the demo
+(Supported Python versions:  3.10, 3.11, 3.12.
+Others may work.)

 1. Clone this repository

        git clone https://github.com/WildMeOrg/pairx.git
        cd pairx
-2. Create a virtual environment (python 3.10 is currently recommended), and install pairx
+2. Create a virtual environment and install pairx

        python -m venv .venv
        # or with uv, whichever is your preference ...